PyMVPA/PyMVPA/doc/source/tutorial_classifiers.rst

 0.1875

-Instead of k-nearest-neighbor, we create a linear SVM classifier, internally using popular LIBSVM library (note that PyMVPA provides additional SVM implementations).
+Instead of k-nearest-neighbor, we create a linear SVM classifier, internally using the popular LIBSVM library (note that PyMVPA provides additional SVM implementations).
 The rest of the code remains identical.
 SVM with its default settings seems to perform slightly worse than the simple kNN-classifier.
 We'll get back to the classifiers shortly.
 Let's